wimgielis/PythonScript_NotepadPlusPlus/README.md

 - RemoveWhitespace (ctrl-<): From the end of the line, put a space, then remove all whitespace until the next non-whitespace character.

+- RemoveTextWithTags (ctrl-F7): Select an HTML or XML opening/closing tag and delete the entire text in between, including both tags.

 - SplitText.py (alt-e):
 The inverse operation of MergeLines.
 A custom separator can be derived and if not found, chosen.
 The separator is stored in an ini file.